odin-lang/odin-lang.org/content/docs/install.md

 3. Clone the repository somewhere: `git clone https://github.com/odin-lang/Odin`
 4. Navigate to the Odin folder: `cd Odin`
 5. Optionally use `git checkout dev-YYYY-MM` to checkout one of the official releases
+6. Run `git lfs install` (once, to install git hooks) and optionally `git lfs pull` to set up Git LFS and fetch the files stored there.
-6. Run `build.bat release`
+7. Run `build.bat release`
-7. Optionally [add the Odin compiler directory to the PATH environment variable](https://duckduckgo.com/?q=add+to+path+windows) so `odin.exe` is accessible everywhere on your computer
+8. Optionally [add the Odin compiler directory to the PATH environment variable](https://duckduckgo.com/?q=add+to+path+windows) so `odin.exe` is accessible everywhere on your computer

 #### Updating